Recognizing hyperelliptic graphs in polynomial time

-Suppose that $H \neq \emptyset$.
-We first say something about the structure of $H$.
+We first say something about the structure of $G$.
 If there is a double edge between two vertices $u$ and $v$, then removing these two edges yields a disconnected graph, otherwise we could apply Rule \ref{rul:twoEdgesAndPath}.
-Let $u_1v_1, \ldots, u_kv_k$ be all double edges in $H$.
-Let $H_{i,1}, H_{i,2}$ be connected components after removing the edges $u_iv_i$.
+Let $u_1v_1, \ldots, u_kv_k$ be all double edges in $G$.
+Let $G_{i,1}, G_{i,2}$ be connected components after removing the edges $u_iv_i$.
 If there is a degree 2 vertex with a green loop, then removing this vertex yields a disconnected graph, otherwise we could apply rule \ref{rul:degree2GreenLoop}.
 Let $v_1, \ldots, v_l$ be all degree two vertices with a green loop.
-Let $H'_{i,1}, H'_{i,2}$ be the connected components after removing $v_i$.
-Let $H'$ be the element of with the minimum number of vertices.
-Notice that there is at most one vertex $v$ in $H'$ with $\deg_{H'}(v) \neq \deg_{H}(v)$.
-Now we can say the following about $H'$. \begin{itemize} \item If $H'$ contains only one vertex, then we could have applied Rule \ref{rul:leaf}, \ref{rul:leafGreenLoop}, \ref{rul:degree2}, \ref{rul:degree2GreenLoop}, \ref{rul:sgonEnd1} or \ref{rul:sgonEnd2}.
-Thus $H'$ contains at least 2 vertices. \item If there is a vertex that is incident to more than one green edge, then $\sgon(H) \geq 3$ by Lemma \ref{prop:multipleGreenEdges}.
-So we can assume that no vertex is incident to more than one green edge. \item If $H'$ contains a vertex $u \neq v$ of degree 0, then $\deg_H(u) = \deg_{H'}(u) = 0$.
-We see that $\mathscr{C}_u = \{(u,w)\}$ with $u\neq w$, because $H'$ is connected and contains at least two vertices.
+Let $G'_{i,1}, G'_{i,2}$ be the connected components after removing $v_i$.
+Let $H$ be the element of with the minimum number of vertices.
+Notice that there is at most one vertex $v$ in $H$ with $\deg_{H}(v) \neq \deg_{G}(v)$, namely the vertex that was adjacent to the removed edge or edges.
+Now we can say the following about $H$. \begin{itemize} \item If $H$ contains only one vertex, then we could have applied Rule \ref{rul:leaf}, \ref{rul:leafGreenLoop}, \ref{rul:degree2}, \ref{rul:degree2GreenLoop}, \ref{rul:sgonEnd1} or \ref{rul:sgonEnd2}.
+Thus $H$ contains at least 2 vertices. \item If there is a vertex that is incident to more than one green edge, then $\sgon(G) \geq 3$ by Lemma \ref{prop:multipleGreenEdges}.
+So we can assume that no vertex is incident to more than one green edge. \item If $H$ contains a vertex $u \neq v$ of degree 0, then $\deg_G(u) = \deg_{H}(u) = 0$.
+We see that $\mathscr{C}_u = \{(u,w)\}$ with $u\neq w$, because $H$ is connected in black and green edges and contains at least two vertices.